Double taxation agreements signed by Denmark

 Also the withholding taxes on dividends, royalties and interests are exempt or minimized by these treaties.
 The usual withholding taxes are 25% for dividends, interests of royalties paid to nonresidents (with an exception for the holding companies which keeps more 10% from one subsidiary’s shares or for the EU/EEA country, totally exempt from paying withholding taxes on dividends).

 In order to beneficiate from it, the applicant must provide relevant documents, such a foreign tax certificate proving that the company is already paying those taxes in the country of origin.
+Our team of Danish lawyers can help you in this matter.

 Another provision stated in almost each treaty is the fact that any authority can request information regarding the taxes paid in Denmark by a company and any Danish company can ask the same questions to the partner foreign authorities.